Should You Get A Payday Loan If You Have Low Credit?

 - Credit cards — credit cards are much more flexible and have lower interest rates than payday loans — and there are options available for people with bad credit.
 While you won’t get instant cash, you will get more sustainable credit.
 With most credit cards, interest is accrued monthly, so if you can pay off your credit card bill before the end of the month, you may not pay any interest.

 - Arranged overdraft — get in touch with your bank and ask to set up an arranged overdraft.
 Overdrafts aren’t designed to be used to make large purchases, but they can be helpful if you need a small short-term loan to tide you over until payday.

-- Rotating savings clubs — ROSCAs help you borrow money from family and friends in a sustainable way that supports the whole community.
+- Money clubs — Money clubs help you pool money from family and friends in a sustainable way that supports the whole community.
 Instead of paying interest, you pay a set amount into a joint fund each month to cover the cost of your payout.
-Find out more about rotating savings and credit associations.

 If you’re having trouble paying your bills or covering the cost of living, find out where you can get trustworthy financial advice.
 You can also get impartial information from Money Helper, or use services like StepChange for free debt advice.